0deadLock0/Color-Switch/README.md

 -> Infinite Loop for Game working

+-> Various Games and stats can be saved

 Milestone:

 -> Set Up Pause Menu

--> Implement Serialization and Deserialization

 Design: